Harvard in London Approves Igbo Apprenticeship System

 Now, every “nwa boy” stands to go home to his parent’s house with double honour.
 He will be set up with the money by his Master and he will also receive a Certificate from Harvard Business School.

-The Summary on Igbo Apprenticeship system in Harvard Business School
+The Summary on Harvard in London Approves Igbo Apprenticeship System.

 Igbo Apprenticeship has been recognized at the Harvard Business School and it now goes with a Certificate equivalent to a University degree.